MQTT with AWS IoT Core

 main:

-client := mqtt.Client --transport=transport
+client := mqtt.Client.tls

-options := mqtt.SessionOptions --client_id=CLIENT_ID
+options := mqtt.SessionOptions --client-id=CLIENT-ID

 client.start --options=options

-client.publish TOPIC "hello".to_byte_array
+client.publish TOPIC "hello"

 client.close